Knife Sterilizing - Pitfalls and traps - water and energy saving solutions.

 Electric element heated

-The most common method of heating and maintaining the water temperature is via a electric element and thermostat.
+The most common method of heating and maintaining the water temperature is via an electric element and thermostat.
 This is very similar to a standard kettle and when combined with a thermostat will switch on and off as required holding the water temperature above 85 degrees.
-To gain an even greater advantage the water introduced may be from a boiler as in 1 above.
-The problem here or with this method is the flushing of the sterilizer and to overcome this the introduced water is generally needed to be a constant flow, this flow of water is generally way lower as in one above but can still be a huge waste of water.

 Use Insulated sterilizers